Skipping down memory lane:

 Banners flew high, trumpets sounded.
-Hear all hear all; Lily is pleased to announce (while being proud of her Mama) and is over the moon excited, that FINALLY we’re going to DISNEYLAND!
+Hear all hear all; Lily is pleased to announce (while being proud of her Mama, I might add) that she is over the moon excited, that FINALLY we’re going to DISNEYLAND!

 But….
 I’m getting ahead of myself.

 Before the trumpets had sounded and I’d earned my war paint by capturing the ultimate Disneyland ‘bargain’.
 I had been overwhelmed and out priced.
-Exhausted and frankly grumpy, I Jumped from pin to pin, looking for ways to out smart the Sheriff of Nottingham.
+Exhausted and frankly grumpy.
+I’d Jumped from pin to pin, looking for ways to out smart the Sheriff of Nottingham.

 Regardless of my brief lapse of judgement, my family was hooked on the dream of Disneyland.
-We’re going to need a game plan!
+We just needed a game plan, and a firm budget.

 Over the next few days, you do what any devoted and determined parent would do.
-Creating boards, pinning away, sourcing magazines and bookmarking any article that mentions Disneyland on the cheap.
+You start creating boards, pinning away, sourcing magazines and bookmarking any article that mentions Disneyland on the cheap.
 As the thrill of seeking out bargain after bargain begins to ware off, so does the joy of exploring all that California has to offer.
 Instead it’s replaced by a rolling dollar sign with a constantly moving decimal point.
-Quickly you find, as did I, that you’re gonna need a plan!
+Quickly you find, as did I, that you’re gonna need a real plan!
 Preferably a detailed plan that includes a rather large savings account.
-Relax, at the end of the day, no matter how you start planning, a start at all, is a start in the right direction!
-But for those of you like me, who live on a detailed game plan, here it is.

-Talk with your family about their concerns, which will most likely revolve around the most important aspects of your trip.
+Talk with your family about their concerns.
+These will most likely revolve around the most important aspects of your trip.
 Such as cost, availability, travel times, and accommodations.
-It’s also a good idea to get the stress and worrying over with, that way the planning can proceed!
+It’s also a good idea to get the stress and worrying over with.
+This way the planning can proceed!
 Jot down your family’s top four or five concerns regarding your Disney vacation.
 Below is the list that we created.

 - Amount of vacation time we needed off